colindean/talks/make_python_devex/presentation.md

 I allowed for the user to have Conda or Homebrew-managed Pythons active because I didn't want to break existing setups without a clear need to do so.

+Homebrew as a base requirement is safe for us as we're all on Macs or Linux.

 :::